-I have been a skeptic about the usefulness of 5G technology, except in very limited use cases like automated vehicles and emergency services, but it’s possible I’m coming around (much like I did with Edge Computing, which I disparaged for more than a year before coming around thanks mostly to the advent of digital twin.
+I have been a skeptic about the usefulness of 5G technology, except in very limited Applications like automated vehicles and emergency services, but it’s possible I’m coming around (much like I did with Edge Computing, which I disparaged for more than a year before coming around thanks mostly to the advent of digital twin.
 A column on that journey is forthcoming).
 A study published this month by Vodafone centered on how 5G integration could transform social services in general and healthcare in particular, which is moving my skepticism a notch or two.
 Since the thesis supports my long-standing belief in the power of IoT to have a positive impact on society, the report gained my interest and attention.

 Better Health, Connected Health

 The Better Health, Connected Health report was written with the help of UK research firm WPI Strategy, and evaluates several research projects, including the results of a poll of 2,000 people about how they perceive smart healthcare technology, and comes to a variety of interesting conclusions.

 Among the more interesting and far-reaching results reported are the huge majority of people who seem ready and eager to embrace telemedicine and smart medical technologies into the future, well beyond the necessity driven by COVID-19 pandemic amelioration efforts.

 The report found that almost 80 percent of respondents said they want the English Government to increase investment in using the latest digital technology in the National Health Service to future-proof the UK healthcare sector.
 That’s a huge shift from the fears of several years ago.